Enquiries, Bookings & Quotes

 Diwali Garlands

-Flowers Garlands Made By Local Artisans
+Flowers Garlands made by local Artisans

 During the season of Diwali, numerous rural townships and villages host melas, or fairs, where local producers and artisans produce goods and trade.
 There are generally a variety of entertainments that are made available for inhabitants of the local community to enjoy.